PubuduJ/store-api/README.md

 # Jobs API <img src="assets/logo.png" alt="drawing" width="27px"/>

-This project showcases the retrieval of products store database.
+This project showcases the retrieval of products in a store, database.
 It incorporates functionality for **filtering, sorting, and pagination** based on user-defined criterias.

 More information on the exposed web service can be found in the below API documentation.